Songs in the key of health

 “It also gave me the opportunity to embrace the concept of challenge and new experiences in both the field and the coursework.”

 The Hamilton-Wentworth District School Board (HWDSB) is an important partner in the continued success of Music, Health and the Community, said Mackinnon.
-The program was in six public board schools and six retirement homes in the fall 2017 semester, stretching from Stoney Creek to Dundas.
+The program was in 14 public board schools and 16 retirement homes in the fall 2017 semester, stretching from Stoney Creek to Dundas, for the 2019/2020 academic year.
+A second instructor, Brad Haalboom, has also been added for the course.

 “Education in the arts is essential to students’ intellectual, social, physical and emotional growth and well-being,” said Karen Wilkins, arts consultant for the school board and a lead supporter of the initiative.